 From June to early October, the waters of Côte-Nord, Saguenay–St. Lawrence Marine Park, Percé, Gaspé Bay, and the Gulf of St. Lawrence are full of whales and other sea mammals.
 You can observe them in the water or from the shore, taking the well-known route from Tadoussac to Blanc-Sablon also known as Quebec’s Route 138 or Whale Route.
 The Cap-de-Bon-Désir Interpretation and Observation Centre is another excellent place to watch whales from land.
 An alternative location is Bas-Saint-Laurent.
 You can take a Rivière-du-Loup scenic drive and spot belugas from the marina or take a ferry along the south shore.
 Nearby Île aux Lièvres (Hare Island) also boasts excellent views of whales near its shores.
 You can get there by boat from the marina in Rivière-du-Loup.

 While there are plenty of different ways to meet the whales, kayaks and zodiac boats are probably the best options to see them up close.
-Zodiacs are also quite fast and easy to maneuver so suit the best for a whale-watching adventure.
+Zodiacs are also quite fast and easy to maneuver so suit up to your best for a whale-watching adventure.
 However, if you prefer to board a larger boat, there are plenty of options too.
 AML boats offer various amenities, a bar, a cafeteria, restrooms as well as both indoor and outdoor areas, which is more suitable for an all-day whale-watching cruise.
 Some companies even serve gourmet dinners and launch fireworks in the evening.
 Cruises leave from Quebec City, Tadoussac, and Rivière-du-Loup.
 There is also an option to experience whale watching from a a helicopter.
 It leaves from Québec City and flies passengers to Charlevoix and the marine park.

 Since small children are not allowed on zodiac boats, the most comfortable option for families and those who want to stay in the sea for a longer time is an AML cruise or croisières AML.
 Tickets and timetables can be reserved online.